 The course is designed to introduce students to the complex field of cultural communication in Africa by focusing on the role of linguistic and non-linguistic communicative practices and of artistic communication as expression of cultural identities.

-In the second part (D. Merolla), we will discuss African Literatures in the context of local and global changes, the (problematic) concepts of oral literature and written literature (with examples of social imagination in myths and epics) and we will examine the impact of technology and globalization on the persistence of orality and local cultural patterns.
+In the second block, we will discuss the (problematic) concepts of elite and popular culture in African contexts and we will examine the impact of technology and globalization on the persistence of ‘ traditional’ cultural patterns.

 - To familiarize students with the main concepts in African studies regarding communication in a variety of forms (oral, written) and contexts (rural and urban, locally based and diasporic).

 - To introduce students to the debates around the conceptions of elite and popular cultures in Africa, and the ways in which media are involved in transforming ‘local’ and ‘global’ traditions.

 - To inquire into the complex relationships of culture and society by focusing on a regional context (Southern Africa) and against the background of global processes of transformation.

 The timetable is available on the BA International Studies website

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.

 The final grade for the course consists the tutorial grade (30%) and the grade for the final essay (70%).
 The grade for the tutorial is based on the students’ own case studies which they post on the web-blog and their active participation in the discussion online (commenting on other students’ posts) and in class.
 Each of the three web-blog assignments (including their discussion) is worth 10% of the final grade.

 Blackboard will be used.
 Students are requested to register on Blackboard for this course.